0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-hud.md

 Here's a great time to mention you can connect signals in rust.
 This is how you do it.
 You have a node that emits a signal and a callable that you will connect to the signal.
 Here that node is the timer node.
 If the node already existed we could use `get_node_as` to get it, but because we don't we'll create one.
 We get the node tree and then add a node.

 With a reference to our brand new timer node we call `.connect`.
 The first param is the signal on the timer node we want to connect to.
 This is a string so be careful to match it correctly.
 Then you call `self.base.callable()` to make a callable function from one of the functions you have defined.
 It needs to have the `#[func]` macro to make it work this way.
 Then you enter the name of the function you want to call.
-We have prefixed the function name with an `_` to make `cargo` happy.
-It can't tell that the function is being called so prefixing it with underscore lets it know not to worry about it.

 The function body is what the [GDScript Example](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/06.heads_up_display.html#) does.

+But you might be asking: How is `cargo` okay with the `show_start_button` function?
+After all it doesn't get invoked anywhere.
+It should be an unused variable.
+Any function annotated with `#[func]` macro is unwrapped into a bunch of code that uses that function.
+So it isn't unused.
+Not in the slightest.
+If your editor tells you it is unused, like mine did, double check your editor configuration.

 With that we're done.
 Be sure to do the [GDScript Example's](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/06.heads_up_display.html#) editor side of this.
 You should have all the tools you need to make it work.